OnChainSurvivor/OnChainSurvivor/README.md

 **Genre**: Top-Down Arena Shooter, Survival Roguelite **Platform**: Web
-**Technology**: Web3, Blockchain Integration **Objective**: Complete challenges in a blockchain-themed arena, defeating enemies, leveling up, and upgrading abilities.
+**Technology**: Web3, Blockchain Integration **Objective**: Complete challenges in an arena, defeating enemies, leveling up, and upgrading abilities.

-Onchain Survivor aims to combine the addictive gameplay of survival roguelite games with the innovative potential of blockchain technology, creating a unique and engaging experience for players.
+Onchain Survivor aims to combine the addictive gameplay of survival roguelite games with the innovative potential of blockchain technology and machine learning, creating a unique and engaging experience for players.
 With a variety of classes, enemies, power-ups, and upgrades, players will enjoy a dynamic and challenging survival experience set within the exciting world of blockchain.

 ### 🔑Key Features🔑

-- **Decentralized Gameplay**: Enjoy a truly decentralized multiSurvivor experience with peer-to-peer connections.
+- **Decentralized Gameplay**: Enjoy a truly consensus based, decentralized experience.
 No central server required.
-You can keep a copy of the client and fire it up connecting with a friend!.
+No log ins.
+No external dependencies beyond your connection with he blockchain.
+You can keep a copy of the client and fire it up!.
 - **Blockchain Integration**: Interact with the dynamic blockchain technology and data, The game uses block data to generate the difficulty.
+And the strong playerbase consensus sets the game experience on a daily basis.
-- **3D Graphics**: Experience immersive 3D graphics powered by Three.js, in any browser.
+- **3D Graphics**: Experience 3D graphics powered by Three.js, in any browser.
 - **Cross-Platform**: Survive directly Either desktop or mobile, without the need for additional hardware.
 Simple is best.
 You can even play from your wallet!
-- **Variable Gameplay**: Every experience is different, Guaranteed.
+- **Variable Gameplay**: Every experience is different on a daily basis, yet all players taking the challenge keep in sync.
-- **Meta Progress**: As the game progresses and the user plays more of the game, he discovers unlocks classes, powerups.
-- **Daily Challenges**: The player must complete challenges in an arena filled with enemies.
-Leveling Up: Defeating enemies grants experience points (XP).
+- **Leveling Up**: Defeating enemies grants experience points (XP).
 Upon leveling up, players can choose from various abilities.
-- **Power-Ups**: Enemies may drop power-ups, very low chances.
+- **Power-Ups**: Enemies may drop power-ups, experience, and abilities.
+Very low chances.

 ## Art Style 🎨

-**Top-Down View**: 3D Low poly, varies by chain.
+**Top-Down View**: 3D Low poly style, for phase 1.
-**Color Palette**: Bright and vibrant neon colors to distinguish different elements and enemies.
+**Color Palette**: Bright and vibrant neon colors to distinguish different elements and enemies and the vibrant backgrounds.
 **Animation**: AI powered animations for characters, enemies, and effects.

 ## Sound Design 🎵